RagnarGrootKoerkamp/BAPCtools/readme.md

 `tools.py validate` runs all validator files in the `input_validator` and `output_validator` directories against all testcases.

-Validators can be one of - an executable, - a c++ program, - a .ctd CheckTestData file (this needs extra work to succeed).
+Validators can be one of
+ - an executable,
+ - a c++ program,
+ - a .ctd CheckTestData file (this needs the `checktestdata` executable in the PATH).

 See the Notes on Validation section further down for more info.